emmetio/codemirror/README.md

 # Emmet plugin for CodeMirror 4

 To add Emmet support for CodeMirror editor, simply add `dist/emmet.js` as a `<script>` tag into your HTML page right after CodeMirror script.
+This script creates global `emmetPlugin` variable but also can be loaded as Require.JS module.

 Additionally, you can pass `profile` option into your into CodeMirror's init script to change Emmet’s HTML output style: